← Back to Derek's Profile

 Here is how I actually run this comparison for clients:

-- Weight the factors.
+2. Weight the factors.
 Not everything matters equally to you.
-If schools are your top priority, give that category 2x weight.
+If a short commute is your top priority, give that category 2x weight.
 If you work remotely and commute does not matter, reduce that weight.

 Let the Data Lead